rra2013/dcm4nifi/README.md

 Apache NiFi, as an open-source data integration platform, offers a cost-effective, flexible, and extensible alternative to proprietary systems for automating data flows and real-time integrations.
 Compared to commercial solutions, NiFi eliminates licensing costs entirely, while its visual development environment and modular architecture significantly reduce development time and maintenance effort.

 Thanks to open standards and the ability to easily integrate custom processors (e.g., in Java), NiFi is ideally suited for heterogeneous system landscapes and customer-specific requirements.
 Companies benefit from significant cost savings, greater adaptability, and a reduced time-to-market.
 This makes NiFi particularly well-suited for dynamic data environments and digital transformation projects.

 ---

+## DICOM Processing with Apache NiFi

+dcm4nifi enables native DICOM processing within Apache NiFi, allowing users to build scalable and flexible data pipelines for medical imaging workflows.

+With dcm4nifi, Apache NiFi can be used to:

+- Process and route DICOM data within NiFi pipelines
+- Integrate PACS, RIS, and other radiology systems
+- Perform DICOM anonymization and pseudonymization
+- Prepare medical imaging data for AI and machine learning workflows

+This makes Apache NiFi a powerful platform for handling DICOM-based workflows in modern healthcare and research environments.

+---